Lokal-Container/Mogi/check-fontbakery/variable/fontbakery-check-LCMogi-VF.md

 >More discussion at: https://typedrawers.com/discussion/2046/special-dash-things-softhyphen-horizontalbar
 >
 * 🍞 **PASS** Looks good!
+</div></details><details><summary>🍞 <b>PASS:</b> Ensure component transforms do not perform scaling or rotation. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/transformed_components">com.google.fonts/check/transformed_components</a>)</summary><div>

+>
+>Some families have glyphs which have been constructed by using transformed components e.g the 'u' being constructed from a flipped 'n'.
+>
+>From a designers point of view, this sounds like a win (less work).
+However, such approaches can lead to rasterization issues, such as having the 'u' not sitting on the baseline at certain sizes after running the font through ttfautohint.
+>
+>Other issues are outlines that end up reversed when only one dimension is flipped while the other isn't.
+>
+>As of July 2019, Marc Foley observed that ttfautohint assigns cvt values to transformed glyphs as if they are not transformed and the result is they render very badly, and that vttLib does not support flipped components.
+>
+>When building the font with fontmake, the problem can be fixed by adding this to the command line:
+>
+>--filter DecomposeTransformedComponentsFilter
+>
+* 🍞 **PASS** No glyphs had components with scaling or rotation
+</div></details><details><summary>🍞 <b>PASS:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

+>
+>The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
+>
+>For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
+>
+>Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
+>
+* 🍞 **PASS** All marks were anchored to dotted circle
 </div></details><details><summary>🍞 <b>PASS:</b> Ensure no GPOS7 lookups are present. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/gpos7">com.google.fonts/check/gpos7</a>)</summary><div>

 >